Magic in the Moonlight: Exploring Hoi An Night Market and Lighting a Candle at the Lantern Festival

 Read on for all you need to know about our evening here, with a bit of history, some facts, valuable tips and our specially curated YouTube video.

-Our highlights from Hoi An's Lantern Festival & Night Market
+Our Hoi An Lantern Festival & Night Market Highlights

 Hoi An was such a wonderful experience for us!
 We were already well on our way to giving Vietnam a big thumbs up as we really enjoyed our first few days in Da Nang.
 But that was beach life, which we love, yet it does not necessarily showcase the culture and tradition of the country we are in.